 And for space, the Eagle Creek Expanse Convertible 29 fills it to the max it with a beefy main compartment that features internal & external compression straps to tighten the load.
 The deep front external pocket helps you stash important items like your passport or reservations.
 For a dash of extra security, all the zippers are lockable and feature a Central Lock Point that secures zippers to quickly thwart would-be pickpockets.

 Another huge bonus of the Eagle Creek Expanse Convertible 29 is its durability.
-Built with a scuff-resistant Bi-Tech™ Armor Lite fabric, you’ll be able to toss your bag around worrying about tearing or damage.
-Even the wheels are robust, helping you negotiate rough terrains that most wheeled backpacks couldn’t handle.
+Built with a scuff-resistant Bi-Tech™ Armor Lite fabric, you’ll be able to toss your bag around without worrying about tearing or damage.
+Even the wheels are robust, helping you negotiate rough terrains that most other models couldn’t handle.

 - Durable and scuff-resistant Bi-Tech™ Armor Lite fabric

 - Excellent suspension system

 - Enhanced security with Central Lock Point with Secure Zip

 - Too big for carry-on

 In case you haven’t noticed, Osprey’s got the wheeled backpack market slightly cornered.
 Putting the Osprey Meridian 75L on this list shouldn’t testify to my lack of imagination, but to Osprey’s commitment to releasing consistently great luggage products.

 If you thought the Sojourn was a beast, you’ll be shocked by what the Osprey Meridian offers.
 All of the same great features are present here with the added bonus of an even tougher shell.
 The 1680D ballistic nylon with a 3420D nylon Oxford accent is the most robust out of all of these picks.
 This backpack will take a serious bruisin’ without giving up.